The following post is from Katie of Kitchen Stewardship: How to Raise a Child “Green” with the Power of Words

 Taking his passion to the mainstream requires us to redefine language.
 Just as “Google it” and “I tweeted it out” are common phrases now that were unknown ten years ago, I envision a world where “recycle it” replaces “just pitch it” as the default terminology.

-Forget “Kleenex” being the misused word for “tissue” – my vote is that “hanky” become the term of choice when one has a stuffy nose.
+Forget “Kleenex” being the misused word for “tissue” – my vote is that “hanky” becomes the term of choice when one has a stuffy nose.

 I want my grandchildren to be just as amazed and confused when they see photos of massive garbage trucks (“Wait, those aren’t for compost?”) as my children are when they encounter such outdated objects as rotary dial phones or TV with commercials you can’t skip.